PeterM-13/StepSmartAPI/README.md

 # Step Smart API

-This is the API for the Step Smart system.
+This is the API for the Step Smart system.<br>
 It allows the app and Arduino to send and receive data to the databse and therefore communicate with each other.

 ## Dependecies